Jbleezy/BO2-Reimagined/README.md

 * In-game menu no longer disabled instantly when the game ends

 ## Settings
+* Added options to enable or disable new HUD elements
-* Added option to disable fog
+* Added option to enable or disable fog

 ## HUD
 * Enemy counter displayed on top left of screen